Speaker Series - toronto

 Ann Kaplan is the CEO and President of iFinance Canada, the parent company to Medicard, Petcard, Dentalcard, iFinance Tech and iFinance Home Improvement.

-An award winning businesswoman, Ms Kaplan was recently recognized with the top honour as the EY Canadian Entrepreneur of the Year, Ontario – Finance, she is also a two time recipient of the Canadian Woman Entrepreneur of the Year Award: the Peak Award of Excellence in Finance, as well as ten times on the Canada’s Profit 100 list for growth and 10X placement on the Canadian W100 list; she was also recognized as one of Canada’s most inspirational women and inducted into the WXN Canadian Hall of Fame as one of Canada’s top 100 most powerful women.
+An award winning businesswoman, Dr Kaplan was recently recognized with the top honor as the EY Canadian Entrepreneur of the Year, Ontario – Finance, she is also a two time recipient of the Canadian Woman Entrepreneur of the Year Award: the Peak Award of Excellence in Finance, as well as ten times on the Canada’s Profit 100 list for growth and 10X placement on the Canadian W100 list; she was also recognized as one of Canada’s most inspirational women and inducted into the WXN Canadian Hall of Fame as one of Canada’s top 100 most powerful women.
 Ann was also recognized with the highest honor, a WIMA Award as

 one of the Rotman School of Business Top Women graduates.
 Internationally, she is the recipient of numerous entrepreneurship awards including 5 Stevie Awards: Women of the Year, North America and a Lifetime Achievement Award.